 First, it’s free and if you have a Google account, it’s already in your hand.
 At least it’s worth checking out!
 Second, there isn’t any other calendar that can integrate with such a great number of other apps.
 Not only other Google products (Gmail, Chrome and Android, to start with) but also other apps like iCal, Slack etc. Services like IFTTT and Zapier even extend possibilities to integrate GCal into your productivity system.
 And, eventually, it integrates with Nozbe!

 If you prefer to use another calendar app, check if it integrates with Google Calendar – it will allow you to enjoy all the features.
 The Google product would be just a seamless middle-man.
 Integrate it and forget it.

 “Calendar for events, Nozbe for tasks” – how to use Google Calendar with Nozbe?
 (Click to tweet)

 Let’s start with integrating Nozbe with Google Calendar.
 To do that, follow these quick instructions from our Help Page.
 Then switch to your Google Calendar.
 On the “My Calendars” list you will see “Nozbe.”
 Your tasks should already be visible.

 I recommend this Robby Miles article as well.

 What you should know about the Nozbe-GCal integration:

 - All your tasks are stored in one calendar.
 This means it’s easy to hide or show tasks in one click.

-- Google Calendar only shows you tasks delegated to you or anyone else that have a due date.
+- Google Calendar only shows you tasks delegated to you that have a due date.

 - Recurrences of repeating tasks are not visible – we have explained this on our Help Page.